effortlesslabs/docs/igris/frontend-integrations.md

 **Key Points for Frontend Developers:**
 - Token selection events are **NOT final responses**
 - **Always make a new API call** after user selects a token
-- Include the selection in `chatHistory` for context
+- The system will automatically maintain context through the session ID
 - Specify the network when making selections (e.g., "ETH on ethereum", "USDC on base")
 - The flow continues automatically after token selection
 - Final result is always `EXECUTE_ROUTE` with complete swap information